typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 ```

 You can connect several telnet sessions at the same time to verify that indeed
 our server can attend all of them simultaneously.
+Several... but not many, more
+about that in [Fibers are not threads!](#fibers-are-not-threads)_ section.

 Unfortunately this server is a bit too simplistic.
 For example, how can we stop
 it?
 Well, that is something we have not addressed yet and it is when things can